UpasanaBara-hub/SQL_project/README.md

 I'm passionate about turning data into insights!
 Let's connect on linkedIn (https://www.linkedin.com/in/upasana-bara-225611247/)

-### If you like this project, don't forget to star the project!
+### If you like this project, don't forget to star the repo!